urvashithakre/seminar-blog/_pages/about.md

 ## 7. Structural and Functional Validation of ProtGPT2 Sequences

-Designing new proteins isn’t just about stringing amino acids together—it’s about ensuring those sequences fold into stable, functional structures.
+Designing new proteins isn’t just about stitching  amino acids together -it’s about ensuring those sequences fold into stable, functional structures.
 A crucial part of evaluating ProtGPT2’s performance involves assessing whether the sequences it generates resemble natural proteins not only in composition but also in their three-dimensional structure and stability.

+This section explores how well ProtGPT2 performs in structure prediction, folding stability, flexibility, and function retention — all essential for biologically viable proteins.

 ### 7.1 Folding Stability: Insights from AlphaFold and Rosetta
 To understand how well ProtGPT2’s sequences fold, researchers used AlphaFold, a state-of-the-art structure prediction tool.
 The key metric here is pLDDT—a confidence score where higher values indicate more reliable and ordered structures.

 Remarkably:

-- Natural proteins showed high structural confidence, with a mean pLDDT of 75.3, and 66% of sequences scoring above the 70 threshold.
+-**Natural proteins** showed high structural confidence, with a mean pLDDT of 75.3, and 66% of sequences scoring above the 70 threshold.
-- ProtGPT2-generated sequences followed closely behind, achieving a mean of 63.2 for their best predicted structures and 37% above the pLDDT 70 threshold.
+- **ProtGPT2 sequences** followed closely behind, achieving a mean of 63.2 for their best predicted structures and 37% above the pLDDT 70 threshold.
-- Random sequences, by contrast, had poor folding performance, averaging a pLDDT of only 44, with just 7.4% scoring above 70.
+- **Random sequences**, by contrast, had poor folding performance, averaging a pLDDT of only 44, with just 7.4% scoring above 70.

 This means ProtGPT2 is not simply generating arbitrary strings—it’s producing sequences that AlphaFold believes can fold into well-structured proteins.

 ![](images/Rosetta vs MD.jpg)
-<div style="text-align: center;">Figure 4: **a** Average Rosetta energy units per residue for the three datasets. **b** Root mean square deviation (RMSD) distribution for each MD dataset as computed by averaging RMSDs independently for each trajectory, represented as a boxplot.  </div>
+<div style="text-align: center;">Figure 4: a.
+Average Rosetta energy units per residue for the three datasets. b.
+Root mean square deviation (RMSD) distribution for each MD dataset as computed by averaging RMSDs independently for each trajectory, represented as a boxplot.  </div>

 To further confirm stability, the Rosetta Relax protocol was applied, simulating how these proteins would minimize energy to find their most stable forms.
 As seen in Figure 3a, both ProtGPT2 and natural sequences showed favorable energy scores (−1.90 and −1.73 REU/residue, respectively), while random sequences were significantly less stable (0.13 REU/residue).
 This underscores that ProtGPT2’s proteins are thermodynamically plausible.

 ### 7.2  Structural Flexibility: Are ProtGPT2 Proteins Dynamic?
 Proteins in nature are not rigid—they flex and shift to carry out their functions.
-To examine whether ProtGPT2 sequences mimic this natural behavior, researchers performed molecular dynamics simulations.
+To examine whether ProtGPT2 sequences mimic this natural behavior, researchers performed molecular dynamics simulations, measuring RMSD (root mean square deviation) to capture structural fluctuations.

 As shown in Figure 3b, the RMSD (root mean square deviation), which captures how much a protein fluctuates during simulation, was nearly the same for natural (2.93 Å) and ProtGPT2 (3.12 Å) sequences—both much lower than the RMSD of random sequences (9.41 Å).

 These results suggest that ProtGPT2’s sequences not only fold well but also move like real proteins, a key trait for functionality.

 ## 8. Exploring the Uncharted Protein Space
+While many models attempt to mimic known protein structures, one of ProtGPT2’s most exciting capabilities lies in its potential to go beyond — to generate proteins that reside in previously uncharted regions of the protein landscape.
+This section explores how ProtGPT2 pushes the boundaries of structural biology through novel folds and preserved function.

 ### 8.1 Network Embedding of Protein Space

-One of ProtGPT2's most remarkable capabilities is its potential to explore previously uncharted regions of protein space.
-Using a network-based structural space representation, researchers connected sequences from both SCOPe 2.07 and ProtGPT2 datasets based on alignment similarity.
+To understand how novel the generated proteins really are, researchers visualized the structural space occupied by ProtGPT2-generated sequences.
+Using a network-based representation, they connected sequences from two datasets:
+- SCOPe 2.07 (manually curated structural database)
+- ProtGPT2 outputs (generated de novo)

+Edges in the network were formed based on alignment similarity, allowing visualization of how closely or distantly ProtGPT2 sequences relate to known protein folds.
 ![](<images/Protein_Space.jpg>)
 <div style="text-align: center;">Network of structural relationships between ProtGPT2-generated and natural proteins.
 Each dot represents a protein.
 White nodes are ProtGPT2 sequences connected to known structural classes. </div>

 Key highlights:
-- The combined network had 59,612 nodes and over 427,000 edges, showing widespread coverage.
+- The combined network had 59,612 nodes and over 427,000 edges.
 - Over 50% of nodes clustered in one large component — with ProtGPT2 sequences often acting as bridges between disconnected islands in the structural landscape.
-- Six diverse proteins were selected to visualize ProtGPT2’s reach into multiple SCOP classes: all-α, all-β, α/β, α+β, membrane proteins, and small proteins.
+- Six diverse proteins were selected to visualize ProtGPT2’s reach into multiple SCOP classes: all-α, all-β, α/β, α+β, membrane proteins and small proteins.

-This analysis shows that ProtGPT2 doesn’t just mimic known proteins — it connects disparate structural regions, suggesting it can generate proteins with novel folds and evolutionarily unexplored functions.
+ProtGPT2 doesn’t just replicate known structures — it expands the protein universe by generating sequences that connect distant regions, indicating potential for novel structural and functional exploration.

 ## 8.2 Preserving Function: Binding Site Conservation

 Another striking feature of ProtGPT2 is its ability to retain functional relevance.
-Two generated sequences were superimposed with their closest structural matches from the PDB database using FoldSeek.
-The goal?
-To see if key ligand-binding residues were preserved.
+To evaluate this, researchers used FoldSeek to superimpose two ProtGPT2-generated sequences with their closest structural homologs from the PDB (Protein Data Bank).
+Their goal was to check if key ligand-binding residues were preserved — a critical feature for biological function.

 ![](<images/Binding_Site.jpg>)
 <div style="text-align: center;">Predicted ProtGPT2 structures (left) aligned with natural proteins (right).
 Ligand-binding residues are shown in stick representation.
 Matching residues highlight functional conservation.</div>

+**Observation**
 - Sequence 357 matched a blue-light sensor (1X0P_A), preserving 3 binding residues exactly and 2 with chemically similar substitutions.
 - Sequence 475 mimicked a phosphodiesterase (5M1T_A), retaining 3 of 5 binding residues with minimal deviations.

-Despite having low sequence identity (~30%), ProtGPT2 zero-shot generated sequences that maintain key interaction hotspots, showing strong potential for functional protein design without explicit training on specific functions.
+Despite a low global sequence identity (~30%), ProtGPT2 zero-shot generated sequences that preserved critical interaction hotspots, suggesting strong potential for functional protein design — even without task-specific supervision.

 ## 9. Critical Perspective and Insights
 The ProtGPT2 study represents a bold stride in harnessing the generative capabilities of large language models for de novo protein design.
 By adapting a GPT2-like architecture to the protein sequence domain and rigorously validating its outputs across structural, functional, and dynamic benchmarks, the authors make a compelling case for the use of LLMs beyond natural language.
 However, while the findings are promising, it is crucial to examine the broader implications, technical limitations, and future directions for improvement.